Make the most of current home décor color trends to create the vibrant, modern spaces you’ll love to live in.

 Even more saturated neutrals, like blues and grays can act as a suitable backdrop for your household décor.

 Starting with a neutral base on walls makes it much easier to incorporate new and different colors into your home decor.
-Simply by switching out pillows, throw blankets or a rug, you can transform the entire color palette of a room from soft and passive, to bold and vibrant.
+Simply by switching out pillows, mixing and matching patterns to add interest and layered in throw blankets or a rug, you can transform the entire color palette of a room from soft and passive, to bold and vibrant.

 This is where you can have some fun with color and interior design, but you also need to be somewhat cautious.
 It’s all too easy to go overboard when you start adding too many bright, saturated colors to your space.